MaturityMap

 Track improvement over time to demonstrate return on investment for transformation programmes.

-• Over-simplification — Reducing complex organisational reality to a single number can be misleading if you don't look at the dimension-level detail.
+Reducing complex organisational reality to a single number is misleading if you don't look at the dimension-level detail.

 • You need a quick, tactical fix — maturity models are strategic planning tools, not emergency response frameworks.